Photos Home Page

 Class: Tonnant (1875)

 Tonnant (2nd class coast defense ironclad) at Toulon between August 1885 and April 1886.
 She spent the rest of her career at Cherbourg.
-(Photo: Facebook by V. Yakubov 26.5.2025)
+(Photo: Facebook by V. Yakubov on 26.5.2025)

 Classes: Tempête and Tonnant